 If your hip pain is severe and not improving with these conservative treatments, you might need surgery.
 The team at Northland Orthopedics & Sports Medicine has specialist expertise in performing hip replacement surgeries (arthroplasty) using the latest materials and techniques.

+We proudly serve the greater Kansas City area.
 Find out more about resolving hip pain by calling Northland Orthopedics & Sports Medicine today, or book an appointment online.